sourcegraph/about/blogposts/2021/postgres-version-update.md

 A near half-hour query is not _efficient_.
 Due to the consequences caused by Postgres [MVCC](https://www.postgresql.org/docs/9.6/mvcc-intro.html), there are few actions under our control that could make a count of so many objects faster.
 Instead, we should count fewer things.

 In our naïve attempt to determine the progress of a particular migration, we wanted to simply report the ratio between the number of rows with a version _above_ our target and the total number of rows in the table.
 However, we don't need progress reporting to be completely accurate (except for at the 0% and 100% edges).

 Each table we care to migrate in the codeintel database has a composite primary key containing an _index identifier_.
-Each unique index identifier corresponds to an LSIF index file uploaded by a user.
+Each unique index identifier corresponds to a precise code intelligence index file uploaded by a user.

 Instead of counting the ratio between migrated _rows_ and total rows (which is very large), we can instead count the ratio between migrated _indexes_ and total indexes (which is orders of magnitude smaller - 300 million vs. 23 thousand).